m-kupiec/compendium-javascript/README.md

 ##### Garbage Collection

 JavaScript engines can use the following algorithms to release/clear memory:
-- Reference counting (counts references stored in the stack; releses allocated memory when the count is zero)
+- Reference counting (counts references stored in the stack; releases allocated memory when the count is zero)
 - Mark-and-sweep (starts from the global object traversing all variables and marking the reachable ones; unmarked variables are garbage collected during the sweep phase)

 #### 💠 Memory Issues